luau-lang/rfcs/docs/require-by-string-aliases.md

 local createElement = require("Roact/createElement")
 ```

 Aliases are overrides.
 Whenever the first component of a path exactly matches a pre-defined alias, it will be replaced before the path is resolved to a file.
+Alias names are also restricted to the charset `[A-Za-z0-9.-_]`

 ### Package management